About Oily Guna in Ayurveda

 Treatments - Reducing Fat, Cholesterol, & OilBitter tasting foods aid fat metabolism, release liver heat, clear plaque from blood vessels, and reduce weight.
 Bitters cholagogues, such as dandelion root, help scrape fats from tissues.
 Punarnava and amalaki stimulate microcirculation and metabolism at the cellular level.
 Blood thinners like turmeric counteract the dense stickiness of oil, invigorating the blood and burning off fats.
 Mild laxatives like triphala help eliminate fats through the GI tract.
 Triphala Guggulu is famous for reducing cholesterol.
 Mild exercise and breathing techniques like pranayama help metabolize unwanted fats.
 Disclaimer: The herbs that you select depend on the season and your unique imbalances.

-INGREDIENTS THAT ARE OILY
+INGREDIENTS WITH OILY QUALITY

 About the AuthorJohn Immel, the founder of Joyful Belly, teaches people how to have a healthy diet and lifestyle with Ayurveda.
 His approach to Ayurveda exudes a certain ease, which many find enjoyable and insightful.
 His online course Balance Your Ayurvedic Diet in a Week provides tools for gracefully healing with Ayurveda to thousands.
 John also directs Joyful Belly's School of Ayurveda , which specializes in digestive tract pathology & Ayurvedic nutrition.
 John and his wife Natalie recently published Explore Your Hunger: A Guide to Hunger, Appetite & Food.